-The Options directive at the web root or document root level also needs to be restricted to the minimal options required.
-A setting of None is highly recommended, however it is recognized that this level content negotiation may be needed if multiple languages are supported.
+The Options directive at the web root or document root level should be restricted to the minimal options required.
+A setting of None is highly recommended; however, at this level, content negotiation may be needed if multiple languages are supported.
 No other options should be enabled.